“College-prepared and career-ready for the 21st century”

 This competency-based course is the first in a sequence of three designed for x-ray technology.
 It provides students with project-based experiences according to the California State certification examination requirements for the limited category of extremities and torso skeleton.
 Didactic instruction includes an orientation, general safety principles, communication skills, critical thinking skills, and resource management.
 Emphasis is placed on medical ethics, medical terminology, part one of clinical assistant procedures, and part one of the principles of exposure and image quality.
 Students are also provided with clinical training in health care facilities supervised by the instructor and staff personnel to perform as safe, competent, and professional X-Ray technicians.

 This competency-based course is the second in a sequence of three designed for x-ray technology.
 It provides students with project-based experiences according to the California State certification examination requirements in the limited category of the chest.
 Didactic and clinical instruction includes parts two of anatomy and physiology (including chest pathologies), radiographic positioning, film critiques, principles of exposure and image quality, and clinical assistant procedures.
 Emphasis is also placed on radiologic physics, radiobiology, and radiation safety.
-Students are given more hours for clinical experience in health care facilities supervised by the instructor and staff personnel in order to perform as safe competent and professional X-ray technicians.
+Students are given more hours of clinical experience in healthcare facilities supervised by the instructor and staff personnel in order to perform as safe, competent, and professional X-ray technicians.

 This competency-based course is the last in a sequence of three designed for x-ray technology.
 It provides students with project-based experiences according to the California State certification examination requirements in the limited category of the skull.
 Didactic and clinical instruction includes parts three of anatomy and physiology (including cranial and facial bone pathologies), radiographic positioning, and film critique.
 Emphasis is also placed on digital radiography, employability skills, and the evaluation process.
 Students are given maximum hours available for clinical experience in health care facilities supervised by the instructor and staff personnel in order to perform as safe, competent, and professional X-Ray technicians.